alosadagrande/tekton-dpdk/blog.md

 > :exclamation: In this case testPMD serves as an example of how to build a more fully-featured application using the DPDK base image.

 PIPELINE DIAGRAM TO BE CREATED

+The pipeline which will be in charge of:

+* Starting the pipeline everytime is pushed code into the master branch of the testPMD Git repository.
+* Pulling the DPDK base image from Red Hat's registry.
+* Pulling testPMD application source code and source-to-image (s2i) scripts from a Git repository.
+Those scripts describe how our application must be built.
+* Pushing the output image of this process into a public registry such as quay.io.
+* Deploying the new version of the application into the proper project running in another cluster, the CNF OpenShift cluster.

+**NOTE:** At the time of writing DPDK base image is running DPDK version 18.11.2.
+This [DPDK RHEL8 base image](https://catalog.redhat.com/software/containers/openshift4/dpdk-base-rhel8/5e32be6cdd19c77896004a41?container-tabs=overview) is built and maintained by Red Hat and based on the [Universal Base Image 8](https://access.redhat.com/articles/4238681).

 # Environment